w3c/wai-website/pages/about/groups/ariawg/contribute.md

 ## Github Issues and pull requests

 Technical work is done in a set of GitHub repositories.
-Pull Requests are open to the main ARIA monorepo.
+Pull Requests are open to the main w3c/aria repository.
 Issues are open to the child spec repos.
 See below for details.

 Work follows the [ARIA Process](https://github.com/w3c/aria/blob/main/documentation/process.md) document.

 Repositories maintained by the ARIA Working Group include:

 - [w3c/aria](https://github.com/w3c/aria/) for spec development;
 - [w3c/core-aam](https://github.com/w3c/core-aam/) for issues related to Core Accessibility API Mappings;